COMP122/echo.mips/README.md

 This syntax is as follows:

   ```
-  $ mars echo.s pa apple peach grape
+  $ mars echo.s pa one two three four
   MARS 4.5  Copyright 2003-2014 Pete Sanderson and Kenneth Vollmar

-  apple peach graph
+  one two three four

   ```

-Given the command ``$ echo one two three four``, we can depict the values of argc and argv as follows:
+Given the CLI command ``$ echo one two three four``, we can depict the values of argc and argv as follows:

 ![The data structure for the argv](/argv.png)

+[^1]: In C, the program name is stored in argv[0].
+Consequently, the command-line arguments are then stored in argv[1]..argv[argc].
+Java and MARS, use the structure as depicted above.

 Note the following within the diagram:
    1. The rval of argc is 4, which corresponds to the number of command-line arguments.